Yogi report - the yard responds

 The engineers were able to restart the port engine around 2:30 a.m.; however, the vessel had lost steerage.
 According to the report, 'When the master clutched in he observed that there was no answer to the helm: the autopilot was off and the two steering engines were "out of order".
 The alarm lamps were on and a thirty-degree angle to starboard was displayed on the helm angle repeater.
 In addition, did not succeed in starting the bow thruster.'

-When engineers went to investigate the steering issue, they found approximately 15 centimeters of water flooding the second beach club.
+When engineers went to investigate the steering issue, they found approximately 15 centimetres of water flooding the second beach club.
 The steering room also was partially flooded; neither reportedly had actuated a flood alarm.

 While originally beach club one and two had been one entity, which was not compliant to the damage stability criteria set forth by the classification society, a watertight, hinged door had been installed between the two to restore watertightness.
 The report states that the classification society took into account the flooding of only one beach club, not both.